Hayden Library Renovation, Building 14160 Memorial Drive, Cambridge, MA

 Themes and priorities

 Originally designed by Voorhees, Walker, Foley & Smith, Hayden Library first opened in 1951 and has served for nearly 70 years as a central element of the campus.
-MIT is undertaking a project to renew and restore the Library’s first two floors and mezzanine levels, updating the main reading rooms and office spaces to reflect the changing nature of the research library for today’s students and faculty.
+MIT is undertaking a project to renew and restore the Library’s first two floors, updating the main reading rooms and office spaces to reflect the changing nature of the research library for today’s students and faculty.

 “We envision the new Hayden Library as a destination on campus,” explains Chris Bourg, director of the MIT Libraries, “a place that is open, welcoming, and that invites community members to make connections between ideas, collections, and each other.”